-Greenbelt, MD — From June 6 to 8, inspectors across North America checked braking systems, lights, tires and other equipment on commercial motor vehicles as part of the Commercial Vehicle Safety Alliance’s 30th International Roadcheck, an annual 72-hour enforcement and safety outreach event.
+Greenbelt, MD — From Sept.
+9 to 11, inspectors across North America checked braking systems, lights, tires and other commercial motor vehicle equipment during the Commercial Vehicle Safety Alliance’s 33rd annual International Roadcheck.

 Learn about safety audits and inspections and how they differ.
 KPA will review audit and inspection aspects and best practices including frequency, safety committee meetings, ROI, and do-it-yourself versus consultant-led processes.